Fast Way To Clean A Grill

 9. Scrub The Outside

-Hot soapy water and/or stainless-steel wipes are your best form of attack when it comes to cleaning the outside frame of your grill.
+Hot soapy water, stainless steel cleaners, or stainless-steel wipes are your best form of attack when it comes to cleaning the outside frame of your grill.
 It is best to do this every time, so as to avoid the possibility of rust forming over the years.

 10. Kill With Heat